-Environmental legislation in the Province of British Columbia is, for the most part, set out in the Environmental Management Act (British Columbia) ("BCEMA") and the Oil and Gas Activities Act (British Columbia) ("OGAA"), which regulate the storage, discharge and disposal of air contaminants, effluent and hazardous waste into the environment.
+Environmental legislation in the Province of British Columbia is, for the most part, set out in the Environmental Management Act (British Columbia) ("BCEMA") and the Oil and Gas Activities Act (British Columbia) ("OGAA").
+The OGAA regulates the storage, discharge and disposal of air contaminants, effluent and hazardous waste into the environment.
 The BCEMA provides for the imposition of significant penalties in the event of non-compliance and for the remediation of contaminated sites.
-New oil and gas projects, or modifications to existing projects, may be subject to a review under the Environmental Assessment Act (British Columbia).